obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Recurring Tasks.md

 ### No way to recur for x times

 You can _not_ use rules where recurrence happens a certain number of times (`for x times`).
-Tasks doesn't link the tasks and doesn't know how often it occurred.
+Tasks doesn't link the tasks and does not know how often it occurred.

 ### No way to recur until a specific date